SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-The first implementation of GC protocol, which supports evaluating generic function securely, was Fairplay~\cite{malkhi2004fairplay} framework in the semi-honest setting.
-Fairplay allowed developers to specify the function to be computed securely with a high-level language, SFDL, which was compiled and optimized into a Boolean circuit stored in a file.
+To the best of our knowledge, the first implementation of GC protocol, which supported evaluating generic function securely between two parties, was the Fairplay framework~\cite{malkhi2004fairplay} in the semi-honest security model.
+Fairplay allowed developers to specify the function to be computed securely with a high-level language, SFDL, which compiled and optimized into a Boolean circuit stored in a file.
 FairplayMP~\cite{ben2008fairplaymp} extended the original Fairplay framework to multiple parties.
-Mohassel et al.~\cite{mohassel2015fast} introduced a GC-based protocol for three-party computation with \sls{security} guarantee for malicious adversaries.
+Mohassel et al.~\cite{mohassel2015fast} introduced a three-party GC-based protocol for a malicious security model.
 TinyGarble~\cite{songhori2015tinygarble} used a sequential circuit description to generate compact and efficient Boolean circuits.
-ObliVM~\cite{liu2015oblivm} offered a programming framework for secure computation. \cite{gascon2017privacy} designed a MPL framework based on Yao's GC to train a linear regression model over vertically partitioned data distributed among an arbitrary number of parties.
-Rouhani et al. presented DeepSecure~\cite{rouhani2018deepsecure} framework for deep learning inference based on GC protocol.
+ObliVM~\cite{liu2015oblivm} offered a programming framework for secure computation.
+The study in~\cite{gascon2017privacy} designed an MPL framework based on GC to train an LR model over vertically partitioned data distributed among an arbitrary number of parties.
+DeepSecure~\cite{rouhani2018deepsecure} was designed based on GC protocol but only supported deep learning inference.

+\textbf{Features:} \emph{GC-based MPL frameworks are mostly used in the scenario of two-party.
+These frameworks have a constant number of communication rounds, but the communication overhead is expensive, proportional to the size of the circuit.}